didzisdti/dtikube_service/docs/4-Automation/Ansible-node-setup.md

 ansible-playbook ./playbooks/play_remote.yml
 # Expected: output with no errors  ok=2 changed =1
 # you can also ssh on the target and see the new file created

+# Remote command execution
+ansible gateway -a "ls -l /etc/dnsmasq.d"
+# Expected: should return list of files in that directory from target hosts

 ```

 Now we can start building more elaborate playbooks to automate system and service setup.